Convex-Dev/design/cad/001_arch/README.md

 ## Overview

-Convex operates as a decentralised network of Peers, which verify and execute transactions submitted by Clients in decentralised consensus.
+Convex operates as a decentralised network of Peers, which verify and execute transactions submitted by Clients.

 ## Architecture Requirements